ts33kr/granite/README.md

 And it tries to do this in a close to real time mode, as much as this possible, as well as ensuring the integrity of the states.
-The Flames framework is built on top of the Node.js platform, so it natuarally provides you with enourmous performance and scalability.
+The Flames framework is built on top of the Node.js platform, so it naturally provides you with enourmous performance and scalability.
-We also bundle the UI controls built on top of Twitter Bootstrap, which also gives you awesome eye-candy looks and the responsiveness.
+We also bundle the UI controls built on top of Twitter Bootstrap, which provide you with awesome, clean looks and the responsiveness.
-You can customize or create from scratch the controls of your own.
+You can customize or create from scratch the controls of your own too.

 ## Disclaimer
 Unlike a whole slew of other web development frameworks, Flames